MaximusSantosa/TicTacToeAIJava/README.md

 ## Acknowledgments

-* Thanks to Jet for helping me understand the concepts of inversion and rotational invariance
+* Thank you to Jet for helping me understand the concepts of inversion and rotational invariance